Patriots Park (Westchester): Grounds

 The park is a four-acre (1.6 ha) parcel located between North Broadway (Route 9) on its east, North Washington Street to the west and College Avenue on the north.
 The southwest corner has some houses continuing down to Wildey Street; Tarrytown's public library is to the southeast.
 Across North Washington are more houses, which continue to the College intersection at the northwest.
 Church of the Immaculate Conception is across from the park at College and North Broadway.
 To the east is the large open lawn of John Paulding School, the public elementary school of the Union Free School District of the Tarrytowns, which has its headquarters north of the school in the former Edward Harden Mansion, also listed on the National Register.
 Behind them runs the Old Croton Aqueduct, a National Historic Landmark.
 The commercial areas of downtown Sleepy Hollow are two blocks to the north along North Broadway.

 Topographically the park consists of two slight rises, more pronounced toward the west, reflecting the land's general descent toward the nearby Hudson River.
 They are divided by the narrow channel followed by Andre Brook, which also forms the boundary between the two villages, Tarrytown to the south and Sleepy Hollow to the north.
 The land is mostly open, with tall mature trees providing shade opportunities, more in the north of the park than the south.

 The park's organizing feature is an oval walkway with entrances at the north, east and west, and short paths to a basketball court at the south and North Broadway to the southeast.
 The main entrance is at the west.
 It is flanked by two gateposts of rusticated granite blocks.
 Stone walls in random ashlar with granite copings begin at the posts and follow the sidewalks to create terraces, broken by granite steps to the walkway, on either side of the entrance.
 They end in granite consoles.

 In the north terraces is a stone gatehouse, one bay on each side with walls laid in a random ashlar pattern and topped by a cornice line.
 Atop is a hipped roof shingled in asphalt, with exposed rafter ends.
 Its entrance is on the west facade; the only window is on the north.

 South of the west entrance is the Captors' Monument, enclosed by a square iron fence.
-It consists of two pedestals topped by a bronze statue of John Paulding, one of the local men who apprehended André.
+It consists of two pedestals topped by a bronze statue of John Paulding, one of the local militiamen who apprehended André.
 The older lower pedestal is a square block of white Sing Sing marble with a recessed panel on the west side.
 Inside the panel is a bronze commemorative plaque with a bas-relief depicting André's capture.
 It supports the upper pedestal, a narrowing concrete block, and the statue of Paulding atop that.
 South of the Captors' Monument is a more modern statue of Christopher Columbus.